BeAPI/beapi-maintenance-mode/readme.txt

 ### Composer

-It is possible to activate the plugin by composer `wp plugin activate beapi-maitenance-mode [--network]` If you are a developer and the plugin is not instalated, you could also just use a [dedicated composer command](https://github.com/BeAPI/composer-go-maintenance).
+It is possible to activate the plugin by composer `wp plugin activate beapi-maitenance-mode [--network]` If you are a developer and the plugin is not installed, you could also just use a [dedicated composer command](https://github.com/BeAPI/composer-go-maintenance).

 ## Who ?